Our first mistake was showing up during rush hour.

 A cobblestone pathway led us to a sheer rock face that has been carved out to depict the ‘Dying Lion of Lucerne,’ which was built to honour the Swiss Guards who died in 1792 during the French Revolution.
 Words above it say ‘To the loyalty and bravery of the Swiss,’ and the lion is meant to symbolize the heartbreak felt by the guards’ commander who was not there that fateful day.
 The carving alone is absolutely remarkable, but the site itself is also worthy of a mention.
 The rock face is partially sheltered by lush foliage, and a serene green pond sits in front of it, creating a beautiful reflection.

 Our time in Lucerne fittingly ended with a stop on the waterfront, to watch the paddle-steamers and boats that offer tours of Lake Lucerne push off from the dock.
 With Lucerne excursions ranging from one hour to nearly a full day, cruises are the perfect opportunity to get a unique vantage point of not only the ‘Lucerne Riviera’ as it’s fondly called, but also the stunning scenery that rightfully lures so many people to the region.
+There is also a boat and train package called the Gotthard Panorama Express which ends up in Lugano.

 With that, it was time to pack up and say goodbye to lovely Lucerne—and this time, we were sure to get good directions out!